Zoneomics Logo

 (a)

 Location.
-The coop and attached run shall be located in the rear yard and shall be setback a minimum of 20 feet from any property line.
-The coop and attached run shall not be within any drainage and utility easement or wetland, wetland buffer or wetland structure setback area.
+The coop and attached run shall be located in the rear yard and shall be set back a minimum of 20 feet from any property line.
+The coop and attached run shall not be located within any drainage or utility easement, wetland, wetland buffer, or wetland structure setback area.

 (1)